mui/material-ui/docs/src/pages/customization/overrides/overrides-ru.md

 ## 1. Specific variation for a one-time situation

-You might need to change the style of a component in some very specific situation, for which you have the following solutions available:
+You might need to change the style of a component for a specific implementation, for which you have the following solutions available:

 ### Overriding with class names

 The first way to override the style of a component is to use **class names**.
 Every component provides a `className` property which is always applied to the root element.

-In this example, its using the [`withStyles()`](/customization/css-in-js/#withstyles-styles-options-higher-order-component) higher-order component to inject custom styles into the DOM, and to pass the class name to the `ClassNames` component via its `classes` property.
-You can choose [any other styling solution](/guides/interoperability/), or even plain CSS to create the styles, but be sure to consider the [CSS injection order](/customization/css-in-js/#css-injection-order), as the CSS injected into the DOM by Material-UI to style a component has the highest specificity possible since the `<link>` is injected at the bottom of the `<head />` to ensure the components always render correctly.
+This example uses the [`withStyles()`](/customization/css-in-js/#withstyles-styles-options-higher-order-component) higher-order component to inject custom styles into the DOM, and to pass the class name to the `ClassNames` component via its `classes` property.
+You can choose [any other styling solution](/guides/interoperability/), or even plain CSS to create the styles, but be sure to consider the [CSS injection order](/customization/css-in-js/#css-injection-order), as the CSS injected into the DOM by Material-UI to style a component has the highest specificity possible, since the `<link>` is injected at the bottom of the `<head />` to ensure the components always render correctly.

 {{"demo": "pages/customization/overrides/ClassNames.js"}}

 ### Overriding with classes

 When the `className` property isn't enough, and you need to access deeper elements, you can take advantage of the `classes` property to customize all the CSS injected by Material-UI for a given component.
 The list of classes for each component is documented in the **Component API** section.
 For instance, you can have a look at the [Button CSS API](/api/button/#css).
-Alternatively, you can always look at the [implementation details](https://github.com/mui-org/material-ui/blob/master/packages/material-ui/src/Button/Button.js).
+Alternatively, you can always look at the [implementation details](https://github.com/mui-org/material-ui/blob/next/packages/material-ui/src/Button/Button.js).

 This example also uses `withStyles()` (see above), but here, `ClassesNesting` is using `Button`'s `classes` prop to provide an object that maps the **names of classes to override** (style rules) to the **CSS class names to apply** (values).
 The component's existing classes will continue to be injected, so it is only necessary to provide the specific styles you wish to add or override.